andreicap/Informational-Security-Labs/lab4/readme.md

 ##### Cracking .pfx files
 Cracking the .pfx file password (5 chars) using a small utility found on internets (`crackpkcs12`) and importing the certificate in Keychain gave me a lot of information: country, state/province, locality, organization, work address, postal code, Name Surname, work e-mail address, company domain and details about encryption used.

+##### Conclusion
+During this laboratory work I experienced mixed feelings about what is good and bad about this.
+Because information carved this way can be used for both bad and (averagely) good purposes.
+You can find a lot about a person just digging into some apparently random data.